802.11 Wireless Simulation and Anomaly Detection using HMM and UBM: Experimental Results and Evaluation

 \subsection{Flash Crowd}

-In wireless networks an unexpected surge of traffic occurs mostly due to the beginning or ending of an event when the majority of the wireless users abruptly enter or leave a place and consequently associate to or disassociate from the current AP.
+In wireless networks an unexpected surge of traffic occurs mostly due to the beginning or ending of an event when the majority of the wireless users abruptly enter or leave a place and consequently associate to or disassociate from an AP.
 Such incidents are not necessarily an anomaly in terms of performance or connectivity issues, but could be considered more as a sudden change to a routine network.
-To see whether the HMM model is able to detect such alterations in the normal usage pattern, we simulate this example in two experiments: \begin{itemize} \item Arrival: simultaneous association of 7 new nodes to the current AP. \item Departure: simultaneous disassociation of 7 existing nodes from the current AP. \end{itemize}
+To see whether the HMM and HMM-UBM model is able to detect such alterations in the normal usage pattern, we simulate this example in two experiments: